-You can easily find TExES practice resources in the bookstore like Barnes and Noble or on Amazon.com.
-However, Texas education students and current teachers in Amazon.com and in online reviews complain that popular prep books have typos, incorrect information and don’t cover the real test.
+You can easily find preparation materials in the bookstore like Barnes and Noble or on Amazon.com.
+However, Texas education student’s reviews on Amazon.com and other online sources complain that popular prep books have typos, incorrect information and don’t cover the real test.

 2.)
 TExES Practice Exam Tip #2: How To Choose The Best Practice TestsUse Texas Examinations of Educator Standards quizzes that mirror the wording and types of questions on the real exam.

-Get TExES practice tests that closely reflect questions on the actual exam.
+Get TExES practice exams that closely reflect questions on the actual exam.
 This way you concentrate your limited exam preparation time on content and test questions that:

 1.)
 Accurately cover the tested content knowledge